 You want to a pick a kayak with thick, strong plastic that can withstand lots of loading and unloading, hours of sun exposure, and repeatedly bumping into rocks and being dragged on shore.

 The way a boat is designed and manufactured and the material it is made of are key attributes indicating how durable a boat will be.
 In general, these boats can take a licking when being transported or paddled.
 You can drag them over beaches, paddle them around and over rocks, or just expose them to the sun for long periods of time (though you should avoid all of these things if you want to take good care of your boat).
-As we wrote about in our buyer's advice, kayaks can be manufactured with a number of materials, but the primary two used in recreational versions are high-density roto-molded linear polyethylene or Acrylonitrile Butadiene Styrene (ABS).
+Kayaks can be manufactured with a number of materials, but the primary two used in recreational versions are high-density roto-molded linear polyethylene or Acrylonitrile Butadiene Styrene (ABS).